kitaq-nishidalab/MaskSVD/README.md

 # MaskSVD: The method using Masknet and SVD

 [**Paper**] [SICE2023_Iwai11.pdf](https://github.com/user-attachments/files/16595458/SICE2023_Iwai11.pdf)

+In this work, a fast posture estimation method using SVD and MaskNet was proposed.
+We confirmed that proposed method can execute from 3 to 50 times faster than conventional method.

 <p align="center">
       <img src="https://github.com/user-attachments/assets/e07e608d-5152-4a59-b39f-7f5b1bdd62c0" height="300">
 </p>

 # DEMO

 Red PCD is Target. \